Teaching modeling in introductory statistics: A comparison of formula and tidyverse syntaxes: Results

 As noted in Section \ref{sec:yt}, the instructional materials for the \texttt{tidyverse} section were slightly longer than those for the formula section, but the difference was slight (videos 2 minutes longer or 9\% longer).
 Even though more functions were used, the explanation did not take significantly longer.

-The comparison also underscores the fact that while instructors may say they are teaching \texttt{tidyverse} or formula syntax, they are ultimately teaching R. Both sections saw 21 common functions, many of them from base R.
+The comparison also underscores the fact that while instructors may say they are teaching \texttt{tidyverse} or formula syntax, they are ultimately teaching R. Both sections saw 16 common functions, most of them from base R (the \texttt{base}, \texttt{utils} or \texttt{stats} packages that come standard with the language).

 The practice of analyzing the number of functions shown over the course of the semester was eye-opening.
 It has already provided valuable information for the instructor, as she was able to remove some functions only shown once, and better match the cheatsheets to what is shown throughout the semester in subsequent courses.
-The list of functions provided in Appendix \ref{sec:functions} can also serve as a starting point for other instructors as they work to produce curricular materials for introductory statistics classes in R.
+The list of functions provided in the Appendix can also serve as a starting point for other instructors as they work to produce curricular materials for introductory statistics classes in R.